FAA Innovations Elevate Future of Air Travel

 Understanding the FAA: An Overview

-The Federal Aviation Administration (FAA) is a United States government agency tasked with regulating all aspects of civil aviation within the country.
-Established in 1958, its mission revolves around ensuring the safety, efficiency, and security of aviation operations.
-The FAA’s scope of responsibilities is extensive, covering everything from air traffic control to aircraft certification.
+The Federal Aviation Administration was established in 1958 and regulates all aspects of civil aviation within the United States.
+Its mission revolves around safety, efficiency, and security.
+The scope is extensive – everything from air traffic control to aircraft certification to pilot licensing.

 History and Formation